sparrowcode/PermissionsKit/README.md

 Watch timelaps how I design UI for this pod [on YouTube](https://youtu.be/1mDdX7fQRv4).

-If you like this project, do not forget to `put star ★` or donate:
+If you like the project, do not forget to `put star ★` or help me by donate:

 [![Patron](https://github.com/ivanvorobei/SPPermission/blob/master/Resources/Patron%20Button.svg)](https://patreon.com/ivanvorobei)